somindrab/llm/README.md

 # LLM
-An implementation of GPT-2 model from scratch.
+An implementation of OpenAI's GPT-2 model from scratch.

 The jupyter notebooks have implementations of the different building blocks to experiment.